stevana/stateful-pbt-with-fakes/README.md

 often as much work as writing the program in the first place, so merely testing it can often be a sweet spot where you get some confidence that the specification is correct, without having to do the proving work.
-For example in the sorting example you can simply compare the output of your sorting function with the one in the standard library (which is very likely to be correct).
+For example in the sorting example you can simply generate a random input list and then compare the output of your sorting function with the one in the standard library (which is likely to be correct).

 As programs get more complicted the ratio of effort saved by merely testing, as opposed to proving, increases.
 In fact for bigger programs the effort involved